snehashukkla/dsc-hacktoberfest-2021/CONTRIBUTING.md

 At this point, you are ready to make a pull request to the original repository.

-Navigate to your forked repository, and press the “New pull request” button on your left-hand side of your Repo page.
+Navigate to your forked repository, and press the “New pull request” button on the left-hand side of your repository page.
 ![Create a new pull request](https://camo.githubusercontent.com/d5e050413f7273d4fe87ab6d855e810c8002eec2ad2d5e7fd7d4d30c18318412/68747470733a2f2f68656c702e6769746875622e636f6d2f6173736574732f696d616765732f68656c702f70756c6c5f72657175657374732f63686f6f73652d626173652d616e642d636f6d706172652d6272616e636865732e706e67)

 ## 🎉 Hurray! 🎉